AntonKolomiiets/AntonKolomiiets-IncodeGroup/README.md

 # Hogwarts Sorting Magic Hat Mobile Application

-This is an Expo React-Native project.
-Test task for Incode Group.
-Created by [Anton Kolomiiets](https://www.linkedin.com/in/anton-kolomiiets-740322120/)
+This is an Expo React Native project, created as a test task for Incode Group by [Anton Kolomiiets](https://www.linkedin.com/in/anton-kolomiiets-740322120/)

 ## Overview

-App created using MobX State Tree for state managment.
-App usess Expo File-based routing for navigation.
-In adition to tasked functionality app have a "winning screen" which informs user that all avaliable characters was guessed.
+This app is created using MobX State Tree for state management and utilizes Expo File-based routing for navigation.
+In addition to the required functionality, the app includes a 'winning screen' that informs the user when all available characters have been guessed.

 ## Get started